 - The data collection cycle is completed for the graduating class of each academic year.
 For example, Class of 2021 consists of August 2020, December 2020 and May 2021 graduates.
 In this example, we start collecting data in August 2020 and end the cycle in December of 2021.

-- Each semester's' current graduates are contacted via email before graduation and then again once a month, up to six months after graduation.
+- Each semester, current graduates are contacted via email before graduation and then again once a month, up to six months after graduation.

-- At approximately six months after graduation, non-responders and those still seeking are contacted via a calling campaign.
+- At approximately three months after graduation, non-responders and those still seeking are contacted via a calling campaign.

 - Additional Data Sources: We obtain employment and continuing education data from UGA schools/colleges, employers, and the National Student Clearing House.
 We also mine data for non-responders on social media websites like LinkedIn.